 - Job Placement

-With these criteria, students can trust the programs featured by BDC to hit all of the major needs of the modern student.
+With these criteria, students can trust the cybersecurity major colleges featured by BDC to hit all of the major needs of the modern student.

 1. Virginia Tech

 The College of Engineering at Virginia Tech offers a BS in Computer Engineering with a Cybersecurity specialty minor.
 The coursework for this cyber security undergraduate degree program includes network security, information security, and computer security.
 VT’s undergraduate cybersecurity minor is among the best cyber security undergraduate programs in the state of Virginia and nationwide.
 Many students graduate from VT’s engineering/cyber security program sit for the Certified Information Systems Security Professional certification (CISSP).

 Virginia Tech was established in 1872 and currently holds the status as a land-grant, sea-grant and space-grant institution of higher education.
 With regard to enrollment, VT is Virginia’s 2nd largest school with a total enrollment that exceeds 33,000 students.